-Although we have established that many super glues are safe to use in an aquarium, they do not give a watertight seal.
+Although we have established that many types of super glue are safe to use in an aquarium, they do not give a watertight seal.
 They are better suited for aquarium repairs rather than making an entire tank watertight.

 When super glue dries, it will form microscopic gaps that allow air to escape the tank and water to seep through.
 This is why you mustn’t use super glue if your aquarium is leaking, as it will only worsen the problem over time by creating more holes in the sealant.

 Aquarium Safe Silicone

-The best way to deal with a leaky aquarium is always going to be aquarium-safe silicone products, which is a watertight sealant that is non-toxic to fish and other aquatic life.
-It is the perfect sealant for aquarium repairs.
+The best way to deal with a leaky aquarium is always going to be aquarium-safe silicone products, which provide a watertight sealant that is non-toxic to fish and other aquatic life.
+Using an aquarium safe sealant is perfect for aquarium repairs.

 Not only is it a good idea to use an aquarium-safe silicone that is non-toxic, but you should also make sure that your silicone is compatible with glass or acrylic when choosing what kind of glue is best for your particular situation.
 A general all-purpose non-toxic silicone will work but is not a perfect solution for all aquariums.

 Super glue is great for bonding certain surfaces, and it will give a rock-solid hold, but super glue is not good for all surfaces.

 It is important to remember that you can’t use superglue on porous materials like rock or sand as it is easily absorbed and will damage your aquatic life over time.
 It is also not a great choice for fixing holes in the aquarium’s glass, as this is something an aquarium-safe silicone sealant is better suited for.

 Super glue is also very inflexible when dry, which is why it is not a good idea to use super glue on surfaces that will need to be moved or adjusted at some point.
-It is best used for sticking down objects and then leaving them in place.
+It is best used to stick down objects and then leave them in place.

 Below is a list of things that you shouldn’t use super glue for in an aquarium: